diging/giles-eco-docker/README.md

 1. Install docker and docker-compose.
 1. Clone this repository.
 1. Go to the giles-eco-docker directory.
+1. Go into either the `develop` or `latest_tag` folder.
+Starting Docker from the folder `develop` will pull the latest code from the develop branch of each component.
+This might result in an unstable version of the Giles Ecosystem.
+Starting Docker from the folder `latest_tag` will build the latest release version of each component.
+It is recommended to use the `latest_tag` folder.
 1. Create a folder called `data` with the folllowing folders inside called: `imgs`, `others`, `pdfs`, `texts`, `dbs`.
 Inside the `dbs` folder create two more folders: `giles` and `nepomuk`.
 The data folder will store all uploaded and extracted files.
 The dbs folder will contain the applications databases.
 1. Run `docker-compose up`.